owenvoke/self-signed-ssl-scripts/README.md

 ### Root Certificate Authority

-Generate your CA certificate for signing the SSL certificates.
+To generate a CA certificate for signing site-specific SSL certificates:

 ```bash
 ./create-root-cert-and-key